launchbadge/sqlx/README.md

 _Asynchronous and expressive database client in pure Rust_

 This is an experiment being worked on in stages.
-The first stage will be an untyped query builder.
+The first stage will be a very low-level, generic database driver (hopefully) capable of basic execution of simple queries.

 ## License